Black-in/lighthouse-club/README.md

 ## Project Description

-BlackIn is an agentic AI powered code editor built for smart contract development on Base.
+BlackIn is an agentic AI powered code editor built for smart contract development on Solana.
 It brings writing, auditing, and deploying smart contracts into a single browser based environment, designed for developers who want to ship on Base without the overhead of manual tooling and configuration.

 ## BlackIn - Agentic Smart Contract Auditor